desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

    zone(s) that are authoritative for the Signaling Domains `_boot.ns1.example.net` and `_boot.ns2.example.net`;

-2. should publish CDS/CDNSKEY records at `example.co.uk`.
+2. publishes CDS/CDNSKEY records at `example.co.uk`.

 {#signaling}